Share

 6. Unboxing

 In an unboxing video, people film themselves opening and unpacking a new product, showing viewers how the product is packaged and sharing their first impressions of the product.
-An unboxing video is a great way for people to share why they bought the product— problems they hope it would solve and benefits that the product promises.
+An unboxing video is a great way for the people to share why they bought the product— problems they hope it would solve and benefits that the product promises

 7. Educational